Are You Looking for the Best domestic Violence Lawyer in Dallas?

 What If the Allegations of FAMILY Violence AgainST me Are False?

 Family violence charges are a threat to your future and reputation and false charges of family violence should be treated with extreme care.
 These allegations, especially when false, require the services of a bold and experienced criminal defense attorney.
 False allegations often result from underlying issues, including:

 - Divorce Issues

 Being falsely accused and charged with domestic violence is an occurrence that happens more often than many people are aware.
-Gallian Defense Firm has gone to court for hundreds of clients accused of crimes that they did not commit.
+Gallian Firm has gone to court for hundreds of clients accused of crimes that they did not commit.

 What If the Accuser Filed a Protective Order?

-It is critical to your defense case that you do not violate any protective order that is in place.
+It is critical to your family violence defense case that you do not violate any protective order that is in place.
 Violating a protective order would only worsen your case and will result in additional criminal charges.

 Gallian Firm understands that a protective order can be frustrating, especially if there are minor children involved.
 But it is critical to your defense case that you comply with the law.
 Stay away from the accuser and avoid all communications, including phone, email, or in-person contact until further notice.